A Century of Innovation

 2006: Hobart becomes a member of the U.S. Green Building Council supporting leadership in Energy & Environmental Design (LEED) and endorsing the research and development of sustainable foodservice equipment.

 Don't worry.
 Great things didn't stop happening after 2006.
-We just need determine what all exciting stories and innovations to share.
-So, in the meantime, if you have any questions or are interested in learning more, please contact us.
+We're just working to determine which exciting stories and innovations to share.
+If you have any questions or are interested in learning more, please contact us.
 We'd love to hear from you.